datasets/top-level-domain-names/README.md

 ##Preparation

-The data were copied manually from "The Internet Assigned Numbers Authority (IANA)" site then posted to Excel file and saved as CSV file.
+The data were copied manually from "The Internet Assigned Numbers Authority (IANA)" site, and then posted to Excel file and saved as CSV file.

 ##License